 1. Start at the ASU Library home page, lib.asu.edu

-2. Click on 'My Accounts' on the gray information bar across the page and select 'My Illiad Account.'
+2. Click on 'My Accounts' on the black information bar across the page and select 'My Illiad Account.'

 3. On the ILLIAD Account page, click on the red text, 'First time users.'